sebastianhaberey/easyborg/EXPERT.md

 ## Profiles

 You can specify a profile under which Easyborg will run.
 If you don't specify a profile, the profile is "default".
-As usual, running `easyborg info` with a profile will generate a configuration file:
+As usual, running `easyborg doctor` with a profile will show the path to the configuration file:

 ```
-easyborg --profile=production info
+easyborg --profile=production doctor
 ```

 ## Themes